Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Design Choice

 \subsection{Latent Clustering}

-Building upon the baseline model $\theta^\ast$’s behavior-informed representations learned during pretraining, this module seeks to reveal hidden stratification—that is, differences in model treatment (i.e., performance and behavior) across latent subgroups that are not explicitly defined by demographic attributes.
-While the pretraining module encourages flatter loss surfaces and wider decision margins globally, such uniform regularization may mask local disparities: some samples may still reside near sharper regions of the loss landscape, corresponding to smaller decision boundary margins and higher predictive uncertainty.
+Building upon the baseline model $\theta^\ast$’s behavior-informed representations learned during pretraining, this Stage seeks to reveal hidden stratification—that is, differences in model treatment (i.e., performance and behavior) across latent subgroups that are not explicitly defined by demographic attributes.
+While the pretraining Stage encourages flatter loss surfaces and wider decision margins globally, such uniform regularization may mask local disparities: some samples may still reside near sharper regions of the loss landscape, corresponding to smaller decision boundary margins and higher predictive uncertainty.
 To uncover these disparities, we perform model behavioral clustering, grouping samples not only by how they are represented in the latent space but also by how the model $\theta^\ast$’s loss landscape behaves around them.

-For each input $x$ with label $y$: we form a vector $s = [z,\;\ell^{\text{CE}},\;\mathsf{F}]$, where, $z = e_{\theta_e}(x)$ is the encoder embedding, $\ell^{\text{CE}} = \ell_{\text{CE}}(\hat{y}, y)$ is the cross-entropy loss, and $\mathsf{F}$ is the Fisher penalty around this input.
+For each input $x$ with label $y$: we form a vector $S = [z,\;L^{\text{CE}},\;\mathsf{F}]$, where, $z = e_{\theta_e}(x)$ is the encoder embedding, $L^{\text{CE}} = L_{\text{CE}}(\hat{y}, y)$ is the cross-entropy loss, and $\mathsf{F}$ is the Fisher penalty around this input.

-To form coherent behavioral clusters, we first employ Uniform Manifold Approximation and Projection (UMAP) \cite{healy2024uniform} to reduce $s$ to a lower dimension, followed by a Gaussian Mixture Model (GMM) \cite{rauf2024gem} that partitions samples into $C$ clusters, with $C$ chosen to avoid degenerate (empty) groups.
+To form coherent behavioral clusters, we first apply Uniform Manifold Approximation and Projection (UMAP) \cite{healy2024uniform} to reduce $s$ to a lower-dimensional representation.
+We then fit a Gaussian Mixture Model (GMM) \cite{rauf2024gem} to partition samples into $C$ clusters, where $C$ is selected based on the Bayesian Information Criterion (BIC) \cite{675347}, while ensuring that no degenerate (empty) clusters are formed.

 This approach yields clusters reflecting \emph{behavioral similarity} under the model, not just raw input features.
 Each cluster thus represents a group of samples that are similar in both their feature representation and the model’s local loss landscape curvature and efficacy, effectively defining behaviorally homogeneous subgroups.
 Importantly, this clustering is performed at the sample level, not at the individual or demographic level.
 As a result, multiple samples from the same subject can belong to different clusters depending on how the model’s decision geometry interacts with each instance.
 This property is critical for identifying subtle, data-driven fairness gaps that demographic-based methods may overlook.